Academic Policy 1405.11

 appeal may request reconsideration of the evaluation by the dean, based on specific,

+compensation decisions.
 For non-reappointment, dismissal, tenure, or promotion decisions, other University

-policies and procedures are applicable.
+policies and provisions are applicable.

 - The faculty and chairperson/head of each unit shall adopt criteria and procedures